BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 additional money such as a poker tournament.
 b.
 Any conversion from one currency to another should be clearly presented to the customer and any conversion rules are also to be presented.
-Where currency is converted into tokens, chips or credits, etc, the conversion should be clearly displayed.
+Where currency is converted into tokens, chips or credits, etc., the conversion should be clearly displayed.
 c.
 Information about the value of the gamble should be displayed including, as appropriate:
 i. unit stake and total stake, whether currency, credit, tokens, chips, or any other form of payment